jchultarsky101/pcli/README.md

 # Physna CLI

 This utility is a CLI client for the Physna's public API V2 (and in part API V1).
-It could be used to interract with the system in automated ways.
+It could be used to interact with the system in automated ways.

 ## Physna Account